 Ed Holder, minister of state (science and technology), announced the new funding Wednesday morning at the Université de Moncton.

 The support from the John R. Evans Leaders fund helps institutions and their researchers acquire infrastructure to create state-of-the-art facilities to undertake cutting-edge research and technology developments.
+Matching funds were also provided by The Nova Scotia Research and Innovation Trust (NSRIT).

 "Our researchers who were recognized today are exploring new research approaches to further discovery in their area of expertise,” said Martha Crago, Dalhousie vice-president research.
 “This funding will allow researchers to establish leading laboratories to further treatments for liver disease and autoimmune inflammatory diseases as well as expand our knowledge on social disorders and understand what coastal sediments can tell us about the environment and climate.”